jlinoff/pam/README.md

 You would want to enable this you wanted to see records that contained a specific field value like an obsolete email or really old password.

+### Hide Inactive Records
+Each record in PAM allows you to set it as Active or Inactive.
+Inactive records are also called deactivate.

+If this checkbox is set those inactive records invisible.

+When disabled this checkbox allows you to view all of the inactive records.

+Note that each inactive record will have a <small>*INACTIVE*</small> prefix.

 ### Password Preferences
 <img src="www/help/pam-prefs-password.png" width="400" alt="pam-prefs-password">